 Once a dataset is ready, we could utilize the ML models, to train on the obtained dataset and eventually build up capabilities for network prediction and generation.
 This section of the research might requires students to have knowledge of machine learning related course works.

-The research project requires the student to work at about 4 hours per week during the semester including meeting, discussions, self-paced study and programming.
+The research project requires the student to work at about 4 hours per week (equivalent to 1 credit) during the semester including meeting, discussions, self-paced study and programming.
 The source code and documents will be committed in an open source project.
 The final delivery also include a technical report that can be a foundation to turn any innovation into a manuscript and submit to a technical conference.

 A more detailed roadmap would be continuously developed and used to guide this study.

-Notes: EECS399 is the Direct Study course for undergraduate students while EECS499 is the same course but for graduate students.
+Notes: EECS 399/499 is the Direct Study course for undergraduate students while EECS 599/699 is the same course but for the graduate students.
+This topic is under 399/499 - 235.
+The students need to use the EECS independent research form on the CSE Undergraduate Research page to enroll this course.